genderkit/genderkit/_articles/salpingo-oophorectomy.md

 patient’s goals (unless the patient has medical contraindications or is otherwise unable to take hormones) {% cite cr181 %}.

-Hysterectomy for other medical reasons is not subject to these requirements.
+Salpingo-oophorectomy for other medical reasons is not subject to these requirements.

+{% include list-of-surgeons %}

 ### References